noah-geerts/progress/API_DOCUMENTATION.md

 **Error Responses:**

-- 404 Not Found if the Performed Exercise does not exit
+- 404 Not Found if the Performed Exercise does not exist

 ---